 Registration and Scheduling

 As an NYU School of Engineering undergraduate student, you will be responsible for scheduling yourself online via Albert, our student information system.
 Online tutorials will be released over the summer to guide you through the process for the first time.
-First-year students beginning their studies in the fall should refer to the official First-year Student Registration Webpage for further information, while students starting in the spring should refer to the registration overview for Spring into Tandon students.
-All transfer students should contact their academic departments.
+First-year students beginning their studies in the fall should refer to the official First-year Student Registration webpage for further information, while students starting in the spring should refer to the registration overview for Spring into Tandon students.
+All transfer students should visit Transfer Student Advisement & Registration Process.

 - Academic Advisement Center: The Academic Advisement Center (AAC) will help you with all your advising questions, if you are a first-year student (i.e. new to college, pursuing your undergraduate degree) at the NYU School of Engineering.